-At June 30, 2020, the total compensation expense related to unvested stock-based awards granted to employees and directors under the 2014 Plan that had not been recognized was \$38.7, net of estimated forfeitures.
-The future compensation expense for time-based awards is recognized on a straight-line basis and the future compensation expense for performance-based awards is recognized using the accelerated graded vesting method, both of which expense over the requisite service period, net of estimated forfeitures, except for retirement eligible employees, in which case the Company expenses the fair value of the grant in the period the grant is issued.
-The Company considers many factors when estimating expected forfeitures, including types of awards and historical experience.
-Actual results and future changes in estimates may differ substantially from the Company's current estimates.
+At September 30, 2020, the total compensation expense related to unvested stock-based awards granted to employees and directors under the 2014 Plan that had not been recognized was \$37.7.
+The future compensation expense for time-based awards is recognized on a straight-line basis and the future compensation expense for performance-based awards is recognized using the accelerated graded vesting method, both of which expense over the requisite service period, except for retirement eligible employees, in which case the Company expenses the fair value of the grant in the period the grant is issued.

-The following table presents the activity for RSUs under the Plan:
+The following table presents the activity for RSUs under the 2014 Plan: